Gandolph arrived as an orphan found under a pile of wood with his tiny sister, Galadriel (Little Gal).

 In addition, Gandolph is one of our behavioral challenges.
 He bites when not watched to be sure he’s not overstimulated during interaction with people.
 It’s getting better.
 There’s been a big improvement since he started using the inhaled medication instead of steroid pills, but he’s not reliable yet.
 He also bites other cats.
 Fortunately, he doesn’t fight or bite hard enough to break the skin.
 That too is a result of overstimulating when they start grooming each other.
 He requires close supervision and constant behavioral redirecting.

-At this time, he’s not on the adoption list.
+At one time, we thought he might be put on the adoption list.
+Now, we know he’ll spend his life here.
 The cost of the inhalers and his behavioral challenges are better dealt with by people who are very accustomed to reacting quickly and predicting behavior that needs intervention.
 Changing to the inhalers also allowed this fellow to lose some weight.
 Steroid pills have the same effect on cats as on humans.
 They become larger, stronger, hungry all the time, and more aggressive.
 Not a great combination for the cats or for the people treating him twice a day.
-The inhaler reduces the systemic dose of medication, reducing all of the other problems at least a small amount.
-This is a tough situation to balance, since there are no other options.
+The inhaler reduces the systemic dose of medication, reducing all of the other problems by at least a small amount.
+This is a tough situation to balance since there are no other options.